RequirementEngineering/ch-re-al147172/SRS-TELMEX.md

 Step-By-Step Description

-1.The Manager tools selects the bar to type the tool´s name or ID number.
+1. The Manager tools selects the bar to type the tool´s name or ID number.
-2.The system deploys match results.
+2. The system deploys match results.

 3.2.7 Use case: Log in